 2020 Salt River Bay Quarter Value

-Richard Masters selected the red mangrove for Salt River Bay’s quarter, its saltwater-rooted growth reflecting the U.S. Virgin Islands’ layered history.
+Designer Richard Masters selected the red mangrove for Salt River Bay’s quarter, its saltwater-rooted growth reflecting the U.S. Virgin Islands’ layered history.
+The site at St. Croix marks Columbus’s only recorded landing on present-day U.S. territory and features archaeological remains of early Taino communities.

-Among circulation strikes, standard MS67 specimens from Philadelphia, Denver, or San Francisco sell for around $22, while their West Point counterpart surges to six hundred dollars for equivalent grade.
-This dramatic premium reflects the V75 privy mark’s scarcity—and one extraordinary NGC MS68 West Point specimen realized $5,995.
+Among circulation strikes, standard MS67 specimens from Philadelphia, Denver, or San Francisco sell for around $22, while their West Point counterpart surges to $600 for equivalent grade.
+One extraordinary NGC MS68 West Point specimen realized $5,995.

 2020-W Salt River Bay Quarter Price/Grade Chart